Bhagat Puran Singh: Early life

 Bhagat Puran Singh was born in Rajewal (Rohno) Ludhiana district, Punjab.
-Born into a Hindu family, he was given the name Ramji Das as a child, but later in his childhood converted to Sikhism, taking the name Bhagat Puran Singh.
+Born into a Hindu family, he was given the name Ramji Das as a child, but later in his early adulthood he adopted sewapanthi sikhi by taking the name Bhagat Puran Singh.
 After the death of his father, his mother encouraged him to finish the matric level of education, which would allow him to obtain a government job.
 His mother worked as a domestic help in the house of a doctor at Montgomery (Sahiwal), in part to pay for her son's education.
 Later, she moved to Lahore, where she cleaned utensils in households, sending ten rupees per month to Puran Singh, who was living in a hostel.

 He failed his tenth class and was called back to Lahore to attend a local school.
 Though uninterested in his school education, he spent much time reading in the Dyal Singh Library.